SoftLivingMatter/image-analysis-quinodoz-jiang-2024/README.md

 wget -O plugins/runcellpose.py \
   https://raw.githubusercontent.com/CellProfiler/CellProfiler-plugins/b928c0bc980d953d74e1f4a1f39641495f6fdf57/active_plugins/runcellpose.py
 ```
+Installation should take a few minutes to complete.
 Start cellprofiler and set the plugin directory to the provided plugins directory
 of this repo, which contains custom plugins for performing rdf analysis.